-In addition, non-exempt staffs receive a collectively agreed 13th month's salary, which is disbursed in November of each year.
+In addition, non-exempt staff receive a collectively agreed 13th month's salary, which is disbursed in November of each year.
 In the event that the employment does not exist for the full period during a calendar year, this payment is pro-rated.

 Non-exempt staff also receive a voluntary bonus on top of the fixed salary (BeGo Tarif+).
 This amounts to three quarters of a monthly salary payment.
-The disbursement occurs in November, provided that the employment has not been terminated by 31st October.
+The disbursement occurs in November, provided that the employment has not been terminated by 31 October.
 If the employment period does not exist for the full year, this payment is pro-rated.

 Non-exempt staff may receive a discretionary bonus in addition to their fixed salary.
-Any determination to award employees such a bonus must be made at annual intervals by the general partner with responsibility for the company.
-One criterion in calculation is any negative impact which the relevant non-exempt staff has had on success.
+Any determination to award employees such a bonus, and its extent, must be made at annual intervals by the general partners with responsibility for the company.
+Any negative contributions to the business results by an individual non-exempt employee are factored in when setting the bonus.